-National Grid Gas plays a pivotal role in the GB gas market.
+National Gas Transmission plays a pivotal role in the GB gas market.
 We own and operate the gas National Transmission System (NTS), a high-pressure gas network that transports gas throughout England, Scotland and Wales.

-The NTS network is a crucial link in the gas market supply chain; once upstream natural gas produced in offshore gas fields reaches our shores, the NTS takes it to lower-pressure distribution networks (DNs).
+The NTS network is a crucial link in the gas market supply chain; once upstream natural gas produced in offshore gas fields reaches our shores, the NTS takes it to lowerpressure distribution networks (DNs).
 The gas is then delivered to the businesses and homes that use it.

 Natural gas arrives in GB from many sources, such as offshore gas fields in the North Sea, direct pipelines from countries such as Norway, Belgium and the Netherlands, and large liquefied natural gas (LNG) tankers.
 The companies that use this gas and transport it through our pipeline network are called gas shippers - and there are many of them.
-Similarly there are many industries, businesses and homes that consume this gas.
-Shippers must make sure that every day they put as much gas into the system as their customers take out.
+Similarly, there are many industries, businesses and homes that consume this gas.
+Shippers are incentivised so that every day they put as much gas into the system as their customers take out.
 This is called balancing.
-We only step in when the shippers don't keep the system in balance.
+We can step in when the shippers are unable to keep the system in balance.